CivilServiceUSA/template-city-council/DEVELOPERS.md

 We have a few NPM scripts setup to automate most of the build processes.
 Once you've updated the Template Variables, we can build out our initial data.

 1. Open up terminal and change into your current city council project repo
-2. Run `npm run convert-csv` with the newly download CSV file ( this will create a new CSV file with some new columns we need for other data formats )
+2. Run `npm run -s convert-csv` with the newly download CSV file ( this will create a new CSV file with some new columns we need for other data formats )
-3. Run `npm run build-data` to build XML, YML, SQL & JSON files 4.
+3. Run `npm run -s build-data` to build XML, YML, SQL & JSON files

 Step #5: Add GeoJSON Data